KTH-assignments/HT15_P1-AI-Project-Group43/README.md

 HT15_AI_Project_Group43
 =======================

-Construct a one-word-at-a-time story with a AI agent.
+Construct a one-word-at-a-time story with an AI agent.

 You'll need NLTK (NOT the pip version) and